Harriet Baber

-Harriet Erica Baber (born January 6, 1950) is a professor of philosophy at the University of San Diego.
+Harriet Erica Baber (born January 6, 1950) is an American professor of philosophy at the University of San Diego.
 She holds a Ph.D from Johns Hopkins University, 1980.
 Her research interests are in analytic metaphysics, philosophical theology, feminism and philosophy of economics.
-In addition, Baber writes for The Guardian (UK) and is a regular columnist for Church Times (UK).
+In addition, Baber writes for The Guardian and is a regular columnist for Church Times.
 She is an Episcopalian.